Families

 | Contents |

-What I’m trying to do here is put flesh on the dry names and dates in our family trees by telling their stories.
-I’m writing from clippings, notes and photos our parents left, our own recollections and what I’ve found online.
-If you have feedback, corrections or can help fill in the many gaps, please let me know in the comments. ~ Ian
+I’m trying to put flesh on the names and dates in our family tree by telling people’s stories — writing from the clippings, diaries, letters, stories, family trees and photos our parents and grandparents left us, our own recollections and what I’ve found online.
+I admire these people and I’d hate to see them forgotten.

 If I’ve commented or passed judgment occasionally, I hope it was the exception not the rule.
 I think that generally speaking a healthy society is one that’s proud of the people who built what it enjoys today.
 I’d rather ask whether our forbears would be proud of us than stand in judgment of them.